-Section 17(2) of the Act and Regulation 11 require that the Baseline profit rate (BPR)
+Baseline profit rate (BPR) Section 17(2) of the Act and regulation 11 of the Single Source

-contract profit rate for any qualifying defence contract must be calculated by applying six steps.
+Contract Regulations 2014 (the "Regulations") require that the contract profit rate for any qualifying defence contract must be calculated by applying six steps.
 The first step requires taking the baseline profit rate which has been determined by the or the capital investment necessary for a business to function.
+The SSRO defines this as the sum of fixed and working capital.